Traffic light: United States

+Canada

-In the Canadian province of Quebec and the Maritime provinces, lights are often arranged horizontally, but each aspect is a different shape: red is a square (larger than the normal circle) and usually in pairs at either end of the fixture, amber is a diamond, and green is a circle.
-In many southern and southwestern U.S. states, most traffic signals are similarly horizontal in order to ease wind resistance during storms and hurricanes.
+In the Canadian province of Quebec and the Maritime provinces, lights are often arranged horizontally, with some signals having aspects in different shapes: red is a square, usually in pairs at either end of the fixture, amber is a diamond, and green is a circle.
+In many southern and southwestern U.S. states, most traffic signals are oriented horizontally to reduce wind resistance during storms and hurricanes.

+Japan

 Japanese traffic signals mostly follow the same rule except that the green "go" signals are referred to as 青 (ao), typically translated as "blue", reflecting a historical change in the Japanese language.
 As a result, Japanese officials decreed in 1973 that the "go" light should be changed to the bluest possible shade of green, bringing the name more in line with the colour without violating the international "green means go" rule.

+United Kingdom

 In the UK, normal traffic lights follow this sequence: